Free shipping for 2 or more items (USA)

 1. Pause and find the "grab."
 Put one hand on your hip crease (where your thigh meets your belly).
 If your nightshirt feels tight or stuck there, that's your main anchor point.

 3. Free your nightshirt from under your pelvis.
 Slide your hand under your lower back/bum and pull the nightshirt fabric down toward your knees.
-You’re trying to remove the “wedged fold” under your sacrum—the fold that makes rolling feel glued.
+You're removing the "wedged fold" under your sacrum, the fold that makes rolling feel glued.

 5. Slide first, then roll.
 Using the planted foot, gently push so your hips slide 2–5cm toward the edge (tiny move).
 Don't try to rotate yet.
 That little slide breaks the grip of the protector and cotton sheet at hip level.